 - Shows the location of existing structures relative to property lines

-- Is a legal document the surveyor stakes their license on
+- Is a legal document on which the surveyor stakes their license

 Cost: $400–$900 for a standard Florida residential survey.
 More for larger or irregular properties.